Dota 2 Update: Live Balance for new changes

 This will reportedly only happen a few times a year on weekdays within a 2-hour span – tournaments will not be affected.
 The changes may vary from game to game, ranging from gold wins per minute to pretty much anything else.

-In a way, this change can be considered a beta test that goes straight live for everyone, or a variation of ’s experimental mode.
+In a way, this change can be considered a beta test that goes straight live for everyone, or a variation of Overwatch’s experimental mode.
 Unlike the usual beta tests, however, participants here wouldn’t even know they were part of it.
 The community seems to be okay with everything, after all, you can also be excluded from the test.

 We are curious to see what will become of this kind of Bets test….